howerj/httpc/readme.md

-Please include as much information as possible including, but not limited to: information on what platform you are compiling your code on (OS, 32/64-bit, ...), tracing information (for example, valgrind output), a minimal test case, thoughts, comments and general rants.
+Please include as much information as possible including, but not limited to: information on what platform you are compiling your code on (OS, 32/64-bit, ...), tracing information (for example, valgrind output), a minimal test case, a (small) blood sacrifice, three bushels of wheat, thoughts, comments and general rants.
 Alternatively shout into a buck or pray to your gods.

 [WebSockets]: https://en.wikipedia.org/wiki/WebSocket
 [linux]: https://www.linux.org/